Acupuncture for the 99%

 I treat in a quiet and comfortable space, offering high quality acupuncture on a sliding scale.
 I have been in practice almost 25 years and am humbled and grateful to have the opportunity to serve the community.

-CommuniChi offers a sliding scale ($25 to $75) You decide what to pay in this range.
+CommuniChi offers a sliding scale ($30 to $80 for acupuncture, $75 to $150 for focused hands-on energy work).
+You decide what to pay in this range.
 I accept payment in check, cash, or if you wish to pay with a credit card, please click on the donate button.

 CommuniChi is a social business.
 By paying at the highest level you are able to afford, together we can help fight racial and economic inequality by enabling me to serve a wider community.
 Thank you for your patronage!